Street Factory, Plymouth, June 2019

 JG: We’re saying was he weak or was he strong?
 It was talking about a power struggle...a lot of people think he’s this big bad bully, but what is he going through?
 A lot of people didn’t want to talk about it because he’s just wrong...but we wanted to talk about it from all different sides and because we’re all human beings.
 It was one of the first times I’d seen Hip Hop theatre and it blew my mind.
 As an actress I’d thought ‘It’s Hip Hop, I can see his rapping and I can do my acting.’
 I never thought of putting them together.

-IA: Who are the three people who are most important to you in your timelines?
+IA: Who are the three people who are most important to you?
 Who do you want to give props to and shout out?

 IA: What about for you Jo?